colindoyle0000/colindoyle-website/content/torts2023/scratchpad/_index.md

 The State of Loyola permits a jury to award punitive damages if the defendant’s tortious conduct was “willful and wanton.”

+### Arguments from class:

+**Plaintiff Arguments**

+Willful & wanton - under Loyola State law necessary

+- failure to instruct drivers / fraudulent
+- ask drivers to break law / drive recklessly
+- encourage employees to lie and misinform, avoid culpability

+BMV v.
+Gore

+Reprehensibility

+​	Most important factor (BMW and State Farm (disanalogy from these two cases: details of reprehensibility analysis))

+​	Deviation from normal / reasonable behavior

+​	Company policy creates a huge public risk

+​	Not purely economical

+​	Optimal Deterrence

+​		Evading review b/c it is a fraudulent

+Ratio

+​	Not a categorical brightline

+​	Rely on Mathias, bring in concerns of deterrence (huge issue of public safety)

+​	Below ratio in Mathias

+Comparison

+​	Civil penalties in State of Loyola demonstrate willful/wanton/reprehensible

+**Defense Arguments**

+BMW v.
+Gore

+Reprehensibility

+​	Repetition

+​		No evidence of repetition

+​	Company policy outside the scope

+​		Should be focused on the harm to the plaintiff

+​		DP violation to punish nationwide policy (State Farm)

+​			Nexus of what is defined as reprehensible and the injury that the plaintiff suffered

+​

+Ratio

+​	21 : 1 far more than what is allowed in State Farm

+​		Not one of the few that will exceed ratio and satisfy due process

+​			Compensatory damages are big and suffice here

+​		Hiding the logo not particularly egregious

+​		Not a reasonable relationship between harm and punitive damages

+​		Mathias is much closerr to intentional / willful harm

+Comparison

+​	$100,000 in sanctions - jury acted arbitrarily

+​		Direct application

 ## Sep.
 5, 2023